The assessment of the course consists of four components. The components have the following weights.

 Participate during classes

-While you’re not expected to say something in every single class meeting, simply showing up for class does not qualify as participation.
-By merely showing up in every session but never engaging discussion will earn about 80 for participation and attendance component in grading.
+While you’re not expected to say something in every single class meeting, simply showing up for a class does not qualify as participation.

 Submission deadlines and grading

 Weekly quizzes are due strictly before the session starts on Monday.
-Submissions after the session has started at 1pm receive no credit.
+Submissions after the session has started receive no credit.